nand-n/gopher/README.md

 ```

 THe panic builtin funciton stops normal executaion of the current goroutine.
 When a funcion F calls panic , normal execution of F stops immediatly.
 Any funcions whose execution was deferred by F are run inthe usual way , and then F returns to its caller.
 To the caller G the invocation of F then behhaves like a calll to panic , terminating G's execution and runnign any deferred funcions.

+This continious unitl all functions int he executing goroutine have stopped , in revere order .
+At that point , the program is terminated and the error condition is reported including the value of the argment to panic.